MutmainX/StudyRemainderBot/README.md

 ## ➡️ Access the Bot

-You can interact with the live version of this bot on Telegram(I can keep it running even if it gets just thousand active users,otherwise I will no longer maintain it) :
+You can interact with the live/testing version of this bot on Telegram(I can keep it running even if it gets just thousand active users,otherwise I will no longer maintain it) :

 ### **[t.me/studyremainderbot](https://t.me/studyremainderbot)**